Planning is well underway for MATS 2021

 - Theme 4: Data collection – Sensing technologies are the eyes, ears, nose and touch of the Marine Autonomous System.
 This theme will focus on those novel, innovative and emerging technologies that enable MAS to collect data for the end-user, through imagery, physical sampling or chemical and biological detection.
 Presentations should provide real examples of field collected data as well as look to the future of data collection.
 We are also seeking presentations that cover interaction with the environment and infrastructure.

 - Theme 5: Autonomous platforms and supporting technology – Through this theme, we are seeking presentations that focus on the systems.
 Through increased intelligence, operations have evolved from single platform to more of a system approach.
-Operations are no longer limited to one or two vehicles deployed form a ship, but can be run in autonomous fleets and utilising technologies such as digital twins.
+Operations are no longer limited to one or two vehicles deployed from a ship, but can be run in autonomous fleets and utilising technologies such as digital twins.
 Presentations are sought that include, but are not limited to end to end systems, navigation, networking, collaboration and cooperation, residency, launch and recovery and novel vehicles including a forward look to future vehicle technologies.
 We’re also encouraging presentations that look at the roles of cyber technologies and digital twins in operations.
 Presentations should demonstrate how step changes in MAS technology deliver improved performance through real examples of in field operation, be that with a single platform or a fleet of platforms working to achieve the users goals.

 Submit an Abstract now